Life at Naropa

 🌼 Humans of Naropa: Drew Grindley

-“It really makes me think about my favorite therapy modality, which is Internal Family Systems.
+“My favorite therapy modality is Internal Family Systems.
 I love it because it helps bring this view of ministering care to yourself as you would another person.
 Like, what would you do if there was a child here in front of you?
 You would care for them.
 You would give them what they need.
 Sometimes, it’s hard for people to recognize the child that we were still lives in us.
 In IFS, you get to find the different parts of yourself, the different selves with different ages that are within you and start caring for them.
 And it's really beautiful knowing that I don't have to be all the same person, I can be so many different aspects.
 Its like what Whitman says: I contain multitudes.
 I can say that I hate my dad and I can say I love my dad, because they’re each part of it.
 And I'm passionate about sharing that with other people and letting them see that vision of the 13-year-old, or 6-year-old version of you that’s still alive.
 In cases with trauma it's more pronounced, but we all have these multitudes that are there and waiting on you.
 There's no one else that can come in and say: you're okay, I'm here for you now, your suffering isn't over, but I'll be in it with you.
 That older, mature you can be the parent, the provider and the caretaker that younger you needed and maybe didn't have.
 And you can say to those parts of you—it's okay, I'm here.
 And that's part of being a healthy adult is learning how to hold myself in my youth and in that insecurity and keep moving.”

 Drew is a graduate student of the Clinical Mental Health Counseling: Mindfulness-Based Transpersonal track.
 She is an avid writer, rock climber, gamer, and reader.
 She’s interested in getting involved in the applied research of human sexuality with Naropa professors and AASECT and making a career of helping others on their healing path to authenticity, integrity, and wholeness.